 What if I am a business owner and I want my employees tested?

 We are happy to set up an account and/or arrange for MainStreet to go on-site to test your employees.
 Please visit our blog for more information about on-site testing or contact our sales team at firstname.lastname@example.org and one of our team members will get back to you as soon as possible.
 In your email, please include your company name, address, the total number of employees, and the number of employees you’ll need to be tested immediately.

 Does MainStreet still see patients throughout the day even when COVID-19 testing thresholds are met?

 Yes.
 Once we have reached our testing threshold for the day, the contactless registration page will let patients know that we have reached our daily MAX for COVID-19 testing.
 However, we will still evaluate and treat any symptomatic patients, and provide primary care and occupational medicine services.
 Patients who are not coming in for COVID-19 testing may scan the QR code and continue with contactless registration.

 What kind of test is this and how quickly do I get my results?

 How much does the COVID-19 rapid antigen test cost?

-We will submit the cost of the test and your visit to your insurance provider or the HHS Uninsured Patient Program.
+We will submit the cost of the test and your visit to your insurance provider.
 If for any reason they do not cover it, you will receive a bill.
 We recommend you contact your insurance provider to determine the following:

 - If you will be responsible for the cost of the test and discuss the specifics of your plan and your current deductible balance